NoahSyn10/VSCode-PyDoctestBtn/README.md

 ### `execDoctest` Command

-* Can be found in commands under "Execute Python File in Terminal" when a .py file is in focus.
+* Can be found in command pallate under "Execute Python File in Terminal" when a .py file is in focus.
   * Saves active document.
   * Focus is brought to the terminal (*a terminal is created if necessary*).
   * Your preferred Python and Doctest paths are used to doctest the active document.